 Many factors are likely to influence peoples’ heath, social or working life, financial situation, living conditions or their general well-being.
 The GSS collects a range of topics to allow a better understanding of the relationships between different aspects of peoples’ lives, including:

 The information will be collected via a personal interview and the answers treated confidentially.

 How was the content of the survey determined?

-Each selected dwelling represents a number of others in that area, in that State, in Australia.
-The information collected from each selected household is used to represent a number of others which are like them in terms of their household composition, location, age, employment characteristics, lifestyle and health.
-The co-operation of all those selected is important to ensure all households/persons are properly represented in the survey and so are properly reflected in the survey results.
+Each selected dwelling (and its residents) represents a number of others in that area, state and in Australia.
+The information collected from each selected household is used to represent a number of others which are like them in terms of their household composition, location, age, employment characteristics, income and housing tenure.
+The cooperation of all those selected is important to ensure all households and individuals are properly represented in the survey and so are properly reflected in the survey results.

 This page first published 23 August 2006, last updated 20 February 2014